nathanjhood/CMakeProject1/README.md

 Typically, when creating a new C++ project, a user would specify things like a project name, some desired output "targets" (like .exe, for examole), any pre-requisite files and third-party libraries (i.e., "dependencies"), as well as some environment variables, such as; which compiler and build tools to use (Visual Studio, MinGW, XCode et al.), which platform, host, and architecture to use, and so on.
 In return, our build system will then generate for us a project - or "solution" - file to launch in the IDE and begin working from.
 This might be an ".sln" file, or it could have some other, less obvious extension, but launching this fileset in an IDE produces what most users will be familiar with as a working project environment.
 The above-outlined process is known as the "configure" step, and is quite often abstracted away from the user by the IDE, project frameworks, or other "helper" software (for example, audio software developers will often use JUCE's "projucer" to accomplish the configuration step and generate the build files).

 For the shipped example project, by default, the locally-configured "build tree" which one would typically work from, will be located in and launched from "/build/(presetName)".
 A "vanilla" installation step is also provided, which installs your code into "installed/(presetName)".
 Both of these folders are on the .gitignore list initially, so be sure to configure into a seperate directory when you want to put your build tree under Git version control (not a common practice, mind you).
-Once the confugured project solution (".sln" or so forth) files are generated and appear under "build/(presetName)", you can launch that project file in your IDE and begin work on your new project from there.
+Once the configured project solution (".sln" or so forth) files are generated and appear under "build/(presetName)", you can launch that project file in your IDE and begin work on your new project from there.

 Further instructions will be provided in due course for using CMakeProject1 to produce clean, new C++ projects with powerful extension support and configurability while maintaining a streamlined workflow, all straight from the box.
 There are also further ideas afloat about putting the entirety of the project management under the control of some kind of singular interface.